2017 Rivers State budget: Expenses

 The budget estimate proposed was ₦470 billion while ₦141 billion was proposed for recurrent expenditure.
 Out of this, ₦62 billion was allocated to personnel emolument, ₦3 billion to service FGN bonds, ₦20 billion for payment of pensions and gratuities with overhead costs at ₦17 billion.

-Furthermore, projected capital expenditure was ₦329 billion, which gave a capital to recurrent expenditure ratio of 70:30.
+Furthermore, projected capital expenditure was ₦329 billion, which gave capital to recurrent expenditure ratio of 70:30.
 In terms of allocation, the figure showed that ₦14.160 billion was allocated to administration, ₦115.245 billion to the economy, ₦3.050 billion to law and justice, ₦125.630 to the social sector and ₦70.915 billion to special heads.

 Governor's main priorities

 In his budget message to the legislature, Governor Wike identified the following issues are main priorities for his executive budget.